Chicago Electrical Shock Lawyers

 Did You Suffer A Serious Injury Through Someone Else’s Negligence Or Reckless Actions?

-Electrocution injuries most commonly occur on construction sites given the amount of machinery and wiring generally involved in the work, but these types of injuries can happen anywhere electricity flows.
-Although relatively rare, the damage resulting from an electrocution is among the most severe.
+Electrocution deaths and electrical injuries most commonly occur on construction sites given the amount of machinery and wiring generally involved in the work, but these types of injuries can happen anywhere electricity flows.
+Although relatively rare, the damage resulting from an electrical shock is among the most severe.

-Our Chicago personal injury lawyers at Power Rogers have the knowledge and experience you need to fight for and secure the legal outcome you deserve.
-Since we first opened our doors, our firm has recovered more than $4 billion in verdicts and settlements for our clients, and we’re committed to providing each new client we accept with the same level of legal representation that has earned us national recognition.
+Our Chicago electrocution attorneys at Power Rogers have the knowledge and experience you need to fight for and secure the legal outcome you deserve.
+Since we first opened our doors, our firm has recovered more than $5 billion in verdicts and settlements for our clients, and we’re committed to providing each new client we accept with the same level of legal representation that has earned us national recognition.
 Contact us today to share the details of your case and discuss your legal options.

 Not all electrocution injuries affect victims in the same way.
 Experts recognize four main categories:

 - True electrical Injury: In cases where the electrical charge is able to flow in one side of the victim’s body and out another, the victim becomes part of the electrical circuit and may suffer a true electrical injury.

 - Flame Injury: If the victim’s clothing or other material in contact with their body catches fire because of an electric charge, they could suffer a flame injury.

 - Lightning injury: These injuries are commonly caused by lightning strikes, though other low-duration, high-voltage charges could cause similar damage.
 The majority of damage in lightning injuries is external or surface-level.

 - Flash injury: Victims who only suffer damage to their skin and not the deeper layers of their body suffer from this type of injury.

 Common Electrical Shock Injury Causes